huilinghe19/Raspberry_Pi/README.md

    https://paulscherrerinstitute.github.io/StreamDevice/

 # GPIB Device support
 1. Test how GPIB works.
-It does not work with Keithley 2000.
-When I use Python to test the GPIB function, "No package gpib_ctypes is installed. ".
+It works with Keithley 2000.
+When I use Python to test the GPIB function, sending commands and getting the answers are OK.
 The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
-So I decide to install the 4.2.0 Version.
+So I decide to install the newest 4.3.0 Version.
 Information link: https://github.com/elektronomikon/raspi_gpib_driver

       Install linux-gpib and raspi_gpib_driver.
 Complete code can be seen in the link.
 Version 4.2.0 is installed.
 The source code is unten ~/Downloads/HHL/